kyma-project/telemetry-manager/docs/contributor/releasing.md

 # Release Process

-This release process covers the steps to release new major and minor versions for the Kyma Telemetry Component.
+This release process covers the steps to release new major and minor versions for the Kyma Telemetry module.

 1. Bump the `telemetry-manager/main` branch with the new versions for the dependent images.
    Create a PR to `telemetry-manager/main` with the following changes: